chocolatey/boxstarter.org/input/weblauncher.md

 #### Other facts about the Boxstarter web installer:

 - You can also install any package from the public [Chocolatey Community Repository](https://community.chocolatey.org/packages) feed.
 To install these packages, use the package name instead of URL.
-So if you wanted to install FireFox, you would use https://boxstarter.org/package/nr/firefox.
+For example, if you wanted to install FireFox, you would use https://boxstarter.org/package/nr/firefox.
 - As [noted above](#installing-several-packages), you need to install a ClickOnce extension for some browsers.